To gauge or to double gauge? Matrix models, global symmetry, and black hole cohomologies: Introduction

 The BFSS model can be viewed as the worldline quantum mechanics of $D0$ branes in a decoupling limit of type IIA string theory \cite{Banks:1996vh,Itzhaki:1998dd}.
 In this limit, the effective dynamics can be described as the dimensional reduction of $10d$ $\mathcal{N}=1$ (maximally) supersymmetric Yang-Mills theory to $0+1$ dimensions.
 Consequently, the degrees of freedom comprise nine bosonic $U(N)$ matrices and their superpartners.
 A well--studied generalization of the BFSS model is the Berenstein-Maldacena-Nastase (BMN) matrix model \cite{Berenstein:2002jq}, which can be viewed as a mass deformation of the former.

 For sufficiently large $N$ and strong coupling, matrix models have a large number of degrees of freedom with rich and complicated dynamics.
-Over the years, a variety of methods, both analytical and numerical, see \cite{Lin:2025iir} for a recent overview and a large list of references.
+Over the years, a variety of methods, both analytical and numerical, have been developed to study these models, see \cite{Lin:2025iir} for a recent overview and a comprehensive list of references.
 Instead of tackling the BFSS or BMN models head--on, one can also consider toy versions of these models using various types of simplifications.
 For example, one can study models with a smaller number of matrices $d<9$, small values of $N$, purely bosonic or classical dynamics, singlet sectors of a global symmetry (\textit{e.g.}, states with vanishing angular momentum), or any combinations thereof \cite{Sethi:1997pa,Hubener:2014pfa,Aoki:2015uha,Gur-Ari:2015rcq,Berenstein:2016zgj,Anous:2017mwr,Buividovich:2018scl,Asano:2020yry,Kovacik:2020cod,Bergner:2021goh}.

 In this paper, we use a blend of these simplifications, but the main role will be played by the global symmetry singlet projection.
 Since the singlet sector is the only sector which survives upon gauging a symmetry, we will refer to such models as \emph{double--gauged matrix models}.
 It should be contrasted with the \emph{To gauge or not to gauge?} paper \cite{Maldacena:2018vsr}.
 In this work, the authors compare the gauged and ungauged BFSS model at strong coupling and observe that gauge non-singlets decouple, effectively demonstrating the equivalence of the two models in the gravitational regime (see also \cite{Berkowitz:2018qhn} for further justifications).
 Clearly, in the ungauged model one does not have to worry about gauge invariance, which makes it easier to study numerically and avoids the complications of trace relations in determining the structure of the Hilbert space.
 As we will demonstrate in this paper, at least for the matrix models we study, the structure of the Hilbert space and dynamics also simplify in the double--gauged theory.